linkelly/linkelly/README.md

 ### Hi!
 My name's Kelly and I'm a first year at UC Santa Cruz studying Computer Science.
+I'm a research assistant at the UCSC SET Lab learning Three.js.

 <!--
 **linkelly/linkelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.